Table of Contents[Hide][Show]

 The easiest way I’ve found to increase my levels is transdermally or through the skin with this magnesium oil.
 Just spray it on after a shower or a bath, let it soak in, and you’re done!
 It’s quick, easy, and bypasses the digestive system for best absorption.

-There are also magnesium supplements that can be taken internally, including magnesium drink mixes like Natural Calm, but many people have difficulty absorbing magnesium internally and find topical magnesium a more effective method.
+There are also magnesium supplements that can be taken internally, including magnesium drink mixes like Natural Calm or the one I personally take, but many people have difficulty absorbing magnesium internally and find topical magnesium a more effective method.
+In my experience, it helps to cycle the two methods to ensure absorption.

 Here’s a list of the many benefits of having healthy levels of magnesium, and why I make magnesium oil a regular part of my routine: